SotirisEmmanouil/CSCI313-Data-Structures-Project-1/README.md

 ## Binary Tree Project

 Create a Binary Tree, append the requested nodes, then perform a pre-order traversal of the tree.

+## Recurvsive String Reversal

+Takes a string input and recursively outputs its reversal.